IBSim/VirtualLab/docs/source/examples.rst

     # Results stored at
     0,0.1,0.2,0.3,0.4,0.5,0.9,1.3,1.7,2.1,2.5

-The total number of timesteps, :math:`N\_tsteps`, is the sum of the second entries in each time section:
+The total number of timesteps, :math:`N\_tsteps`, is the sum of the second entry in each time section:

 .. math ::